blockforgewp/blockforge-wp/README.md

 ## Early Access notice

-BlockForge WP is currently prepared as an Early Access commercial product.
+BlockForge WP is currently available as an Early Access commercial product.

 The current Early Access release is intended for developers, freelancers, and small agencies who understand WordPress development workflows and want to evaluate the framework before the first stable v1.0.0 release.